 |Maine||Maine LLCs must create an operating agreement before, after, or during the time of filing for an LLC.
 This agreement can be written, oral, or even implied.
 Clearly, it's a fairly lenient law, but still technically a requirement in Maine.|

 |Delaware||Delaware LLCs must create an operating agreement before, after, or during the time of filing for an LLC.
 Like Maine, this agreement can be written, oral, or even implied.|

 |Missouri||Missouri LLCs (like New York) must create either an oral or written operating agreement.
 The document should cover the conduct of the business, the affairs of the LLC, and the rights, powers, and duties of its members, managers, agents, or employees.|

-We have addressed, in a very general way, only some of the more important things an LLC operating agreement should include.
-Your attorney and accountant should be able to help you create one that covers all of the bases and assures the best possible results for you and any other owners.
+We have addressed, in a very general way, some of the most important things an LLC operating agreement should include.
+Your attorney and accountant should be able to help you create one that covers all of the bases and ensures the best possible results for you and any other owners.
 Investing the time and resources required to create an LLC operating agreement designed to meet your specific needs will pay big dividends for years to come.

 Ready to start your operating agreement?
 Form an LLC Online now.